hadar-co/kubeconform/Readme.md

 JSON schema written to trainingjob-sagemaker-v1.json
 ```

-Now you can use `kubeconform` to validate your CRs against your local JSON schema files:
+After converting your CRDs to JSON schema files, you can use `kubeconform` to validate your CRs against them:

 ```bash
 # If the resource Kind is not found in deafult, also lookup in the schemas/ folder for a matching file